What is Surface Free Energy?

 Example of the Surface Free Energy

-The following is an example of the phenomenon in which the relationship between the magnitude of the surface tension value and the wettability does not hold.
-Despite the high surface tension of water (72.8mN/m), which is significantly higher than the surface tension of hexane (27.6mN/m), water spreads on the glass surface at the same level or even better than hexane.
-The reason for this is that the surface free energy components of water are close to the surface free energy components of glass, resulting in a low interfacial tension.
-This leads to good wettability and high adhesive force, despite the high surface tension of water.
-By introducing the concept of component division of surface free energy, wetting behavior and mechanism of wetting can be pursued in more depth, and the range of applications to control wettability can be expanded.
+The following is an example of a phenomenon in which the relationship between surface tension magnitude and wettability does not hold.
+Despite the high surface tension of water (72.8mN/m), which is significantly higher than the surface tension of hexane (27.6mN/m), water spreads on the glass surface at the same level or even better than hexane. of glass, resulting in a low interfacial tension.
+This leads to good wettability and a high adhesive force, despite water's high surface tension.
+By introducing the concept of component division of surface free energy, wetting behavior and mechanisms can be pursued in greater depth, and the range of applications for controlling wettability can be expanded.

 Methods to calculate the Surface Free Energy